Myoko Ski Resorts

 Keep in mind it's a two and a half hour trip by public transport, so you'll need to be keen and leave early.

 Myoko might be one of the more recently "discovered" frontiers for deep powder ski tours in Japan and the world right now, but experienced, chair lifted slack-country and back-country powder hounds have made this classic, club style ski lodge their convenient Myoko ski tour base since it was built by Japan's daily sports newspaper "Nikkan Sports" in 1972.

 We can recommend great local Myoko backcountry ski & snowboard tour guides in Myoko upon your arrival at Myoko Ski Lodge.
 We are also happy to share our secret powder stash knowledge with properly equipped, experienced, safety conscious guests.
 In return, we hope you will contribute to our growing, collective knowledge base by sharing with us and your fellow guests your own hidden lines you discover over apres drinks by the fireplace at the end of each day.
 After all, having purchased the lodge in the 2015/16 season, we are still in the pioneering discovery phase which promotes a great camaraderie and fun atmosphere around the lodge.

 Much of the best Myoko backcountry skiing is relatively, easily accessible via Akakura Kanko resort lifts which run from the base of Akakura Onsen Village.
-And as the best part of the Myoko backcountry ski area is right above Myoko Ski Lodge, you will enjoy the convenience of being able to ski down to the lodge for a lunch break.
+And as the best part of the Myoko backcountry ski area is right above Myoko Ski Lodge, you will enjoy the convenience of being able to ski down to the lodge.